mavera12/EHR/Getting-Started.md

 ### Other Settings

-Synthea contains a number of configurable options relating to the world, human vital signs, risk levels, etc. These have been pre-seeded with values based on US and Massachusetts data, with citations for these values where possible.
-Users generally will not want to modify these unless trying to simulate a specific result or trying to adapt Synthea to another geographic or geopolitical location.
+Synthea<sup>TM</sup> contains a number of configurable options relating to the world, human vital signs, risk levels, etc. These have been pre-seeded with values based on US and Massachusetts data, with citations for these values where possible.
+Users generally will not want to modify these unless trying to simulate a specific result or trying to adapt Synthea<sup>TM</sup> to another geographic or geopolitical location.

-# Running Synthea
+# Running Synthea<sup>TM</sup>

-The primary entry point of Synthea is the "generate" task, which can be run from the terminal in the `synthea` folder by running the following command.
+The primary entry point of Synthea<sup>TM</sup> is the "generate" task, which can be run from the terminal in the `synthea` folder by running the following command.

 ```
 bundle exec rake synthea:generate